Rules for importing, exporting and moving fresh fruit and vegetables to, from and around the UK.

 If you’re part of the ATS in NI, you can continue to use the EU ATS label.

-When you need a CoC issued by GB
+When you need a CoC issued by Great Britain

 Some SMS and GMS consignments imported from the EU require a CoC.
 You’re notified if your consignment is selected for inspection.
 You’ll need to submit a PEACH application or contact SASA for that consignment if selected.

-You need to apply for a GB-issued CoC to clear GB customs if you export fruit and vegetables subject to SMS from GB to the EU.
+You need to apply for a GB-issued CoC to clear GB customs if you export fruit and vegetables subject to SMS from Great Britain to the EU.

 SMS products include: